mendix/docs/content/en/docs/appstore/modules/oidc.md

 You can also use your own custom user entity to manage users of the app.
 See the section on [Custom User Provisioning](#custom-provisioning) for more information on what you can do to implement provisioning logic which fits your business needs.
 The module includes a Salesforce-specific example.

-1. Optionally, you can select the `CustomAccessTokenParsing` microflow if you want to use additional information from the OIDC IdP.
+11. Optionally, you can select the `CustomAccessTokenParsing` microflow if you want to use additional information from the OIDC IdP.
 This can be used, for example, to assign end-user roles based on information from the IdP – see [Access Token Parsing](#access-token-parsing) for more information.

 Once you have completed these steps, the SSO-configuration is ready for testing.
-See the section on [Testing and troubleshooting](#testing) for more information.
+For more information, see the [Testing and troubleshooting](#testing) section.

 See the section [Optional Features](#optional) information on additional optional features you may want to implement.